SAP/luigi/core/public/README.md

 ## Overview

-Luigi is a micro front-end orchestration framework written in Svelte.
-Use Luigi Core to implement the core application, and Luigi Client to ensure communication between the application and the micro front-end it hosts.
+Luigi is a micro frontend orchestration framework written in Svelte.
+Use Luigi Core to implement the core application, and Luigi Client to ensure communication between the application and the micro frontend it hosts.

 For details on Luigi Core, see [this](https://github.com/SAP/luigi/tree/master/core) document.